 SOCI 4095.
 SOCIAL WORK PRINCIPLES.
-Three credit hours.
-Three hours of lecture per week.

 Presentation of the basic principles of social work as they are illustrated in group and community case studies.
 The student will become acquainted with the work of the social service agencies of Puerto Rico.

 SOCI 4101.
 CRIMINOLOGY.
 Three credit hours per week.